 Starting in the 1920s, Chicago followed with the rest of the country in an “anti-slot machine” phase running parallel to Prohibition on sales of alcohol.
 Watling Manufacturing started producing under the name Watling Scale Company.
 Right after moving into their new factory on Fulton Street, Chicago passed their 1935 Anti-slot Ordinance.

 Passing from fathers to sons, Watling Scale Company continued to making technological and amusement upgrades to their most widely accessible machine of coin-operated scales.
-But throughout the success and governmental turbulence, the Watlings established their rightful place next to The Mills Novelty Company, O.D Jennings & Company, Pace Manufacturing Company, and The Lion Manufacturing Company as a pivotal part of the Chicago’s Golden Age of coin-operated entertainment, vending, and gaming.
+But throughout the success and governmental turbulence, the Watlings established their rightful place next to The Mills Novelty Company, O.D Jennings & Company, Pace Manufacturing Company, and Lion Manufacturing Company as a pivotal part of the Chicago’s Golden Age of coin-operated entertainment, vending, and gaming.

 In 1951 when the U.S. Government passed the Transportation of Gambling Devices Act - commonly known as the Johnson Act - prohibiting the transfer of “gambling devices” across state lines where gambling is prohibited.
 Most companies, including Watling, packed up and moved to Nevada where gambling had been legalized.